"All customer purchases have important preceding actions, which is why understanding the whole customer journey is crucial..."

-Alternatively, Google Shopping ads display an image of specific products and are shown at the head of some Google search ad results, as well as on the ‘Shopping’ tab displayed from the Google search page.
-Google Shopping ads operate on a bid to advertise a product type, rather than bidding on a keyword.
+Alternatively, Google Shopping ads display an image of specific products and are shown at the head of some Google search ad results and on the ‘Shopping’ tab on the Google search page.
+Google Shopping ads operate on a bid to advertise a product type rather than bidding on a keyword.

 Landing page and website content for your car parts

-To improve the customer experience and help keep customers engaged with your site, it’s useful to include clear and easy to use tools that help guide the customer to the exact part they need.
-For example, a sizing chart or configurator, including variables such as the make, model and year of car, can aid fast and easy selection of a part.
-The below is a fine example of how this works, making it easy for a user to refine their search which will offer confidence they have found the right product.
+To improve the customer experience and help keep customers engaged with your site, it’s useful to include clear and easy-to-use tools that help guide the customer to the exact part they need.
+For example, a sizing chart or configurator, including variables such as the car's make, model and year, can aid fast and easy selection of a part.
+Below is a fine example of how this works, making it easy for users to refine their search, offering confidence they have found the right product.

-To encourage the customer through to the final stage to click ‘buy, it’s also important that they have confidence in your payment security as well as the delivery of your parts, so it’s important to include the necessary authentication and information.
-Especially for higher value items, it’s also important to clearly present product returns and warranty information.
+To encourage the customer through to the final stage to click ‘buy, it’s also important that they have confidence in your payment security and the delivery of your parts, so it’s important to include the necessary authentication and information.
+Especially for higher-value items, it’s also important to clearly present product returns and warranty information.

 Measuring the success of your Google Ads campaign

-While sales generated is the ultimate gauge of success, understanding the customer journey is key to develop an effective and cost-efficient Google Ads plan in the long term.
+While sales generated is the ultimate gauge of success, understanding the customer journey is key to developing an effective and cost-efficient Google Ads plan in the long term.
 For this reason, it’s more effective to set Google Ads’ attribution that shows customer activity from their first click to their last before making a purchase.
-This will help with the analysis of the customer journey and will help you place value on the whole customer journey rather than just the final touchpoint before purchase.
+This will help analyse the customer journey and help you place value on the whole customer journey rather than just the final touchpoint before purchase.

 Especially for more complex purchases, the higher up the chain of customer activity you can investigate, the greater your knowledge to influence prospective customers in future.

-All customer purchases have important preceding actions and this is why understanding the whole customer journey is crucial, rather than focussing only on the final customer action.
+All customer purchases have important preceding actions, so understanding the whole customer journey is crucial, rather than focussing only on the final customer action.
 Taken in isolation, the final action looks like it was responsible for securing the sale.
 In reality, there’s always more to a sale than the final ‘click’.

 Want to know more?

-The advice in this guide can help automotive parts online retailers plan and implement a more sales effective and cost-efficient Google Ads plan.
-It’s based on our experience of the automotive market and improving sales for companies across the UK through Google Ads.
+The advice in this guide can help automotive parts online retailers plan and implement a more sales-effective and cost-efficient Google Ads plan.
+It’s based on our experience in the automotive market and improving sales for companies across the UK through Google Ads.